The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Response Matrices

-The fractional error, defined as $(E_{\rm est} - E_{\rm true})/E_{\rm true}$, further illustrates how the choice of estimator and the inclusion of resolution effects influence neutrino energy reconstruction.
-Figure~\ref{fig:FractionalError} shows the fractional error distributions for the different estimators obtained using GENIE, assuming perfect kinematic resolutions in Fig.~\ref{fig:FractionalErrorNoSmear}, and after applying smearing effects in Fig.~\ref{fig:FractionalErrorSmear}.
-The results for other generators are provided in the Supplementary Material~\cite{SupMat}.
 Assuming perfect kinematic reconstruction, the proton-based, SF, and calorimetric estimators exhibit the best performance.
-However, the calorimetric method is particularly sensitive to resolution effects associated with energy deposition in LArTPCs, as evident from the comparison between Figs.~\ref{fig:FractionalErrorNoSmear} and~\ref{fig:FractionalErrorSmear}.
-The CCQE-like estimator shows a narrow peak near zero with a pronounced asymmetric tail, corresponding to CCQE and non-CCQE interactions, respectively.
+After application of resolution effects the best estimator is the SF method, benefiting from the better resolution on the momentum of protons compared with that of pions and the estimators that try to analyze them.
+The CCQE-like estimator shows a narrow peak near zero with a pronounced asymmetric tail, corresponding to CCQE and non-CCQE interactions, respectively, a feature that is greatly diminished when the estimator is restricted to only single proton events.
 A comparison between the CCQE-like and $W^2$ estimators highlights the improvement gained by incorporating the invariant mass into the energy reconstruction.
 Both produce similarly shaped peaks near zero, but the $W^2$ method notably lacks the long tail characteristic of the CCQE-like estimator.